 The International Business Center just west of the Salt Lake Airport was nearly new when KSTU began broadcasting on October 9, 1978.
 It was Utah’s first independent station.
 And, for those of you who remember, it was the only station on that other UHF dial at Channel 20.

-Programming in those early days graduated from local productions like Lighthouse 20 & Close-up to some of the bigger names in syndication such as Start Trek Next Generation and Cheers, launching KSTU to one of the top 10 independents in the country.
+Programming in those early days graduated from local productions like Lighthouse 20 & Close-up to some of the bigger names in syndication such as Star Trek: The Next Generation and Cheers, launching KSTU to one of the top 10 independents in the country.

 Eventually, Channel 20 had the opportunity to join the other local stations on the VHF dial at the last available channel (13).
 The promo campaign became “Lucky 13” with a Basset Hound for a mascot.
 It must have worked because it wasn’t long before Fox came knocking.